60 Main St.

-Every month the library is having pizza and a movie night for all who want to attend!
-Bring your pajamas and join us in the main library room at 5:00pm for a different family friendly movie and pizza from the local Lighthouse Deli.
+Every month the library hosts a movie and pizza night for all who want to attend!
+Bring your pajamas and join us in the main library room at 5:00 pm for a different family friendly movie and pizza from the local Lighthouse Deli.
 Check our Facebook page or this website's front page to see what the latest movie is!
 Past movies have included Finding Dory, The Incredibles, Big Hero 6, Zootopia, Kubo and the Two Strings, Sing, and much more.
 Films are shown with closed captions for the deaf and hard of hearing.

 Since we have to know how much pizza to buy, we ask that everyone please let us know you will be in attendance by calling, signing up, or checking "Going" on our Facebook event page.

 This event is free, but donations are welcome!

 (Click on a topic below to go right to it!)